Building a gender equal business in Australia and New Zealand

 Unilever recognised as a leader in workplace gender equality

 At Unilever we also believe in paying for performance with clear reward policies and have a longstanding commitment to equal pay for equal work.
 Our compensation structures are intended to be gender neutral, with any pay differences between employees in similar jobs fairly reflecting levels of individual performance and skill.

 We are a proud Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality (EOCGE) citation holder for 2017-18, 2018-19 and 2019-20.

 The citation recognises employer commitment and best practice in promoting gender equality in Australian workplaces.
 Particular focus areas include leadership, learning and development, gender remuneration gaps, flexible working and other initiatives to support family responsibilities, employee consultation, preventing sex-based harassment and discrimination, and targets for improving gender equality outcomes.

-Unilever Australia and New Zealand (ANZ) CEO, Clive Stiff says: “The citation is a reflection of our progress in driving change in our own organisation, as well as playing a key leadership role to promote gender equality across the industry and in the wider community.
+Unilever Australia and New Zealand (ANZ) CEO, Clive Stiff believes, “The citation is a reflection of our progress in driving change in our own organisation, as well as playing a key leadership role to promote gender equality across the industry and in the wider community.

-“Empowering women is not only the right thing to do, but also makes good business sense.
-Leadership and accountability are essential if real progress is to be made, which is why we are remain committed to building a balanced and inclusive organisation.”
+“Empowering women is not only the right thing to do, but it also makes good business sense.
+Leadership and accountability are essential if real progress is to be made, which is why we remain committed to building a balanced and inclusive organisation.”

 One way we are addressing gender balance is through our flexible working policy which enables our people to balance their personal commitments and work in a way that meets both their needs and the needs of the business.